travigd/documentation/server/3.0.1/metadata-and-reserved-names.md

 * `$cacheControl` This controls the cache of the head of a stream.
 Most URIs in a stream are infinitely cacheable but the head by default will not cache.
 It may be preferable in some situations to set a small amount of caching on the head to allow intermediaries to handle polls (say 10 seconds).
 The argument is an integer representing the seconds to cache.
 This value must be >= 1.

 <span class="note">
 If you set both `$maxAge` and `$maxCount` then events will become eligable for scavanging when either criteria is met.
 For example, if you set `$maxAge` to 10 and `$maxCount` to 50,000, events will be marked as eligable for scavenging after either 10 seconds, or 50,000 events, have passed.
-Deleted items will only actually be removed once the scavenge process is ran.
+Deleted items will only actually be removed once the scavenge process is run.
 </span>

 Security access control lists are also included in the `$acl` section of the stream metadata.